rossta/serviceworker-rails/README.md

 config.serviceworker.headers["X-Custom-Header"] = "foobar"
 ```

+Check out the demo application, [Service Worker on Rails](https://serviceworker-rails.herokuapp.com/), to see various examples of using Service Workers in a Rails app.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.